JODY’S TEST RIDER CHRONICLES: MY LIFE AS AN MXA TEST PILOT

 Teenagers in the Sixties went looking for thrills.
 Bred on stick-and-ball sports, they rebelled by seeking out a new genre of sport — one that had never been popular with kids before — the risk sport.

-THANKS TO ADOLF HITLER’S EVIL PLANS, I WAS IN THE MOMENT; IN THE RIGHT SPOT AT THE RIGHT TIME; LUCKY TO BE PART OF THE BABY BOOM.
+THANKS TO ADOLF HITLER’S EVIL PLANS, I WAS IN THE RIGHT SPOT AT THE RIGHT TIME.
 RISK SPORTS NEED YOUNG PEOPLE TO THRIVE.
 THE BABY BOOM WAS A BONANZA FOR MOTORCYCLE SALES.

 By late 1975 the motocross world was in transition.
 It was the end of the line for Old World bikes like CZ, even one with a center-port kit.
 Jody’s leather pants, Heckel boots and socks over the boots were out of place with his new generation Bell Moto-Star helmet.